About social media for pre-teens and teenagers

-Social media can connect children and teenagers to online global communities based on shared interests.
-These might be support networks – for example, for young people with disability or medical conditions, teenagers who are same-sex attracted, or children from particular cultural backgrounds.
+Social media can connect pre-teens and teenagers to online global groups based on shared interests.
+These might be support networks – for example, for young people with disability or medical conditions, LGBTIQ+ teenagers, or children from particular cultural backgrounds.
 Or they might be sites for commenting on and sharing content about particular interests like games, TV series, music or hobbies.

 Your child can get many other benefits from using social media:

-- Collaborative learning: your child can use social media to share educational content, either informally or in formal school settings.
+- Learning: your child can use social media to better understand, extend or share what they’re learning at school, either informally or in formal school settings.

-- Creativity: your child can be creative with profile pages, photos and video, and modifications for games.
+- Creativity: your child can be creative with profile pages, images, video and game modifications.

-- Mental health and wellbeing: connecting with extended family and friends and taking part in local and global online communities can give your child a sense of connection and belonging.
+- Mental health and wellbeing: connecting with extended family and friends and taking part in local and global online groups can give your child a sense of belonging.

-Social media sites can also pose risks.
+Social media can also pose risks.
 For your child, these risks include:

-- uploading inappropriate content like embarrassing or provocative photos or videos of himself or others
+- uploading inappropriate content, like embarrassing or provocative photos or videos of themselves or others

-- sharing personal information with strangers – for example, phone numbers, date of birth or location
+- sharing personal information with strangers – for example, images, date of birth, location or address

-- data breaches, like having his data sold on to other organisations.
+- being exposed to data breaches, like having their data sold on to other organisations.

-- understand the risks involved in using social media – for example, risks like being tagged in an embarrassing photo taken at a party
+- understand the risks involved in using social media – for example, your child might be tagged in an embarrassing photo taken at a party

-- learn how to navigate the risks – for example, if your child posts an identifiable image of herself, she can reduce risk by not including any other personal information
+- learn how to navigate the risks – for example, if your child posts an identifiable selfie, they can reduce risk by not including any other personal information

-- learn what to do if people ask for personal details, are mean or abusive online, post embarrassing photos of her, or share information that links back to her
+- learn what to do if people ask for personal details, are mean or abusive online, post embarrassing photos of them, or share information that links back to them.

 Finding out more about social media

-Social media platforms and functionality are always changing so it’s a good idea to keep up to date with the social media your child uses.
-You could ask your child what platforms are popular and which ones he likes.
+Social media apps and functionality are always changing, so it’s a good idea to keep up to date with the social media your child uses.
+You could ask your child which platforms are popular and which ones they like.
 You could also get your child to show you how they work.